 It may not be a Hover Board, but a new intrauterine device (IUD) is definitely cause for excitement in our book.
-Already, more U.S. women are using IUDs than ever before, and the arrival of Skyla this month means more options for them—not to mention for the women who haven’t tried one yet.
+Already, more U.S. women are using IUDs than ever before, and the arrival of Skyla and LILETTA mean even more options.

-Given the increasing popularity of IUDs and the cultish following they inspire for some happy users, it's about time the U.S. started catching up with Europe, where there are a dozen IUDs approved for use.
-With Skyla hitting the market next week and several other prospects on the horizon, let's just say we're feeling optimistic.
+Given the increasing popularity of IUDs and the cultish following they inspire for some happy users, it’s about time the U.S. started catching up with Europe, where there are a dozen IUDs approved for use.
+With Skyla and LILETTA making four options on the U.S. market, let’s just say we’re feeling optimistic.

 First up, Skyla (Mirena’s lil’ sis)

-The same company that makes the Mirena IUD is introducing Skyla, an IUD that works in the basically same way as Mirena.
+In 2013, the same company that makes the Mirena IUD introduced Skyla, an IUD that works in the basically same way as Mirena.
 Both release a low dose of the hormone levonorgestrel, which thickens cervical mucus and blocks sperm.
 Both are over 99% effective.

 So what’s the difference?